OpenSourceOV/caviconsole/installation.md

     ~/caviconsole/run.sh
     ```

-2. Open the browser and enter address: http://localhost:6060
+2. Open the web browser on the Pi and enter address: http://localhost:6060 and give it a few seconds to load the app.